pH7Software/pH7-Social-Dating-CMS/README.md

 -> Other [10 Easy Ways to Green Your Social Community](https://mashable.com/2010/01/01/green-your-web-site/) 😉 <-

+## Calculate Carbon Footprint of your Social Dating Service 🌍

+ How is your website impacting the planet? => Check it on the Website Carbon Calculator such as [https://www.websitecarbon.com](https://www.websitecarbon.com)

 ## 🔨 Tools/Software Used to Develop pH7CMS

 * LAMP on **Fedora/Ubuntu** (and Mac/Windows with MAMP/WampServer/XAMPP for testing purpose)